noahdotpy/mytoolbox/README.md

 > **WARNING** `previous` is considered untested and may be unstable due to changes that are meant for `current` being invalid to use on `previous`'s Fedora version.

 You can also use the specific Fedora version you want to use as the channel.
-An example of the full tag aiming to use Fedora 40 with the `git` frequency is as follows: `:40-git`.
+An example of the full tag aiming to use Fedora 40 with the `git` frequency is as follows: `:40-git`. **This is the recommended method of choosing a Fedora version**.

 ### Frequencies